richie-omondi/alx-high_level_programming/0x01-python-if_else_loops_functions/README.md

 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

-The chr() function returns the character that represents the specified unicode number.
-For example, chr(97) returns ‘a’.123
+The `chr()` function returns the character that represents the specified unicode number.
+For example, `chr(97)` returns `a`.

-The end parameter specifies what to print at the end of the line.
-The default value is ‘\n’, which means a new line.
-By setting end=“” you are telling Python not to print anything at the end of the line, so the characters are printed next to each other.
+The `end` parameter specifies what to print at the end of the line.
+The default value is `\n`, which means a new line.
+By setting `end=“”` you are telling Python not to print anything at the end of the line, so the characters are printed next to each other.

 # 3-print_alphabt.py